Southwark Foodbank

 Donate Food

-We have received support from local charities, residents associations, community groups and individuals who have given both food and funds generously to support our change in service to delivery and the increase demand we are facing.
+We receive support from local charities, residents associations, community groups and individuals who have given both food and funds generously to ensure we meet the high levels of demand for our service.

 If you would like to donate food, please see our urgent needs list above.